Select Page

 Estimation of the conditional distribution

 The individual parameters are characterized by a probability distribution that represent the uncertainty of the individual parameter values.
-The distribution is called conditional distribution and reads p(\psi_i|y_i;\hat{\theta}).
+This distribution is called the conditional distribution and is specified p(\psi_i|y_i;\hat{\theta}).
 The EBEs are the most probable value of this probability distribution.
-When an individual has only few data points, the probability distribution may be very large (i.e large uncertainty).
-In this case, the EBE value tend to be similar to the population parameter value (shrinkage phenomenon, learn more here) and does not properly represent the individual.
-The task “conditional distribution” permits to sample several (by default 10) possible individual parameter values from the conditional distribution using an MCMC procedure.
-These values better represent the individuals and improve the diagnostic power of the plots.
+When an individual has only few data points, the probability distribution may be very large (i.e., large uncertainty).
+In this case, the EBE values tend to be similar to the population parameter values (shrinkage phenomenon, learn more here) and does not properly represent the individual.
+The task “Conditional Distribution” samples several (by default 10) possible individual parameter values from the conditional distribution using an MCMC procedure.
+These values provide a more unbiased representation of the individuals and improve the diagnostic power of the plots.

 Estimation of the log-likelihood